 Our scholarship program gives researchers the resources they need to carry out pressing field work in tropical forests.
-The program provides young Peruvian biologists with opportunities for independent research and brings researchers from around the world to work at our Los Amigos Biological Station (CICRA) and Wayqecha Cloud Forest Biological Station (WCFBS).
+The program provides young Peruvian biologists with opportunities for independent research and brings researchers from around the world to work at our Los Amigos Biological Station, Villa Carmen Biological Station, and Wayqecha Cloud Forest Biological Station.

 Since 2003, we have granted more than 140 scholarships to support scientific research in Peru.
 The majority of the scholarships benefit Peruvian researchers who are conducting biological studies in our research stations in Cusco and Madre de Dios.

 “My work at Los Amigos has been the most gratifying educational experience of my life.
 This is the first time I have ever received support for my academic career...
 I owe you eternal thanks and respect; because of this grant I have taken my first step towards a career in aquatic ecology and conservation.” —Diana López (Peru), biology student at San Marcos University, Lima, Peru

 “Los Amigos is one of the finest research stations I have ever visited.
 Such accommodations allow researchers to optimize their field work time, resulting in extremely productive field seasons.
 I hope that you fully appreciate what a difference you are making in the lives of students and researchers as well as the advancement of scientific knowledge.
 I can not thank you enough for your generosity.” —Rachelle M. M. Adams (USA), PhD candidate at University of Texas at Austin